 In some situations, Lean Six Sigma practitioners find a Y that is discrete and Xs that are continuous.
 How can we apply regression in these cases?
-Black Belt training indicated that the correct technique is something called logistic regression or binary regression.
+Black Belt training indicated that the correct technique is something called b inary logistic regression or binary regression.
 But this tool is often not well understood.

 An example about a well-known space shuttle accident can help to demystify logistic regression using the simplest logistic regression – binary logistic regression (binary regression), where the Y has just two potential outcomes (i.e., “yes” or “no”).

 The data in Table 1 comes from the Presidential Commission on the Space Shuttle Challenger Accident (1986).
-The data consists of the number of the flight, the air temperature at the time of the launch and whether or not there was damage to the booster rocket field joints.
-Using normal regression and given a particular temperature at launch time, this data can help to determine the probability of damage to the booster rocket field joints.
+The data consists of the number of the flight, the air temperature in Fahrenheit at the time of the launch and whether or not there was damage to the booster rocket field joints.
+Using binary logistic regression and given a particular temperature at launch time, this data can help to determine the probability of damage to the booster rocket field joints.

 There are five steps to apply logistics regression.

 Step 1.
 Plot the Data

 A stratified dot plot might help to graphically display the data for binary regression.
 It is obvious from Figure 1 that the probability of damage is greater at lower temperatures.
 However, there is quite a fair bit of overlap in the distribution.
 Is launch temperature a real X (i.e., a real predictor of damage)?
 And if so, what is the probability of damage for any given launch temperature?

 As a result of that, it is obvious that the probability of damage is greater at lower temperatures.
 However, there is quite a fair bit of overlap in the distribution.
 Is launch temperature a real X (i.e., a real predictor of damage)?
 And if so, what is the probability of damage for any given launch temperature?